1.6 Installing eDirectory

 You can also use this format when installing a server into an existing tree.

-NOTE:You should use this format when entering dotted admin name and context while using utilities such as ndsrepair, ndsbackup, ndsmerge, ndslogin, and ldapconfig.
+NOTE:You should use this format when entering dotted admin name and context while using utilities such as DSRepair, Backup, DSMerge, DSLogin, and ldapconfig.

-From eDirectory 8.7.3 onwards, by default, ndsconfig configures NMAS.
-You can also use nmasinst on Linux, Solaris, and AIX systems to configure NMAS.
+By default, ndsconfig configures NMAS.
+You can also use nmasinst to configure NMAS.

 ndsconfig only configures NMAS and does not install the login methods.
 To install these login methods, you can use nmasinst.